Articles, expedition reports and contributions to reference books

 Perforated duodenal ulcer: an unusual complication of gastroenteritis.

-Archives of Disease in Childhood 1991 65 990-991; describes one unexpected outcome of physical stress in a child
+Archives of Disease in Childhood Sept 1990 65 990-991; describes one unexpected outcome of physical stress in a seven-year-old child Perf DU report

 Heights and weights of Children in Ladakh, N. India.